terenzio/URL-Shortening-Service/README.md

 To run the URL Shortening Service locally:

-1. Ensure Go and Redis are installed on your system.
+1. Ensure Go 1.20+ and Redis are installed on your system.
    ```
+   // For Mac users:
-   brew install go@1.20
+    > brew install go@1.20
-   brew install redis
+    > brew install redis
-   redis-server
+    > redis-server
    ```
 2. Clone the repository and navigate to the project directory.
 3. Install dependencies:
    ```
-   go mod tidy
+    > go mod tidy
    ```
 4. Start the server:
    ```
-   go run main.go
+    > go run main.go
    ```
-   Here is a screenshot of the server running:
+   Here is a screenshot of the GIN server running on Port 9000:
    ![screen shot of server running](https://github.com/terenzio/URL-Shortening-Service/blob/main/screenshots/GinServer_ScreenShot.png?raw=true)

 ## API Endpoints